julzaza/wildwitchherbs/_posts/2025-11-26-nine-herbs-charm-healing.md

   - question: "What is the historical significance of the Nine Herbs Charm?"
     answer: "It represents one of the few surviving examples of pre-Christian Anglo-Saxon herbal magic, blending pagan ritual, medicinal knowledge, and early Christian adaptation."
 ---
-## Nine Herbs Charm: Ancient Anglo-Saxon Healing Spell
+## Ancient Anglo-Saxon Healing Spell

 The **Nine Herbs Charm**, also known as **Nigon Wyrta Galdor** or the **Nine Wort Spell**, is a 10th-century **Anglo-Saxon magical text** preserved in the **Lacnunga manuscript (Harley MS 585)**.
 This spell combines **herbal wisdom, ritual chanting, and divine invocation** to provide **protection, healing, and magical empowerment**.